Maligne Lake and Spirit Island in Jasper • All You NEED to Know

 There are three campsites located on Maligne Lake.
 To get to them you will have to paddle yourself and your camping gear in.
 Though if you manage to score a campsite on one of these backcountry Jasper campgrounds in the summer consider yourself lucky, as they are very competitive.

-• Fisherman’s Bay (8 camping sites): 13 km from the parking area.
-This is the closest campsite to Spirit Island.
-At 13 km it will likely take you a majority of the day to paddle here.
+- Fisherman’s Bay (8 camping sites) is 13 km from the parking area.
+It is the closest campsite to Spirit Island.
+At 13 km, it will likely take you most of the day to paddle here.

 When is the Best Time to Photograph Spirit Island